phorton1/Arduino-theClock3/docs/electronics.md

 ones on the other side.

 Make sure the **orientation of the pins** are correct and slide and click them into the appropriate white nylon connectors.
+With the AS5600 modules I have, the pin orientation is the *same on both plugs*

+- pin1 - **red** 3.3V
+- pin2 - **black** (heat shrink over twisted shield) **Ground**
+- pin3 - **white SCL**
+- pin4 - **green SDA**

-**DOUBLE CHECK** the orientation of the pins on each end of the cable versus the PCB/schematic and pinout of your AS5600 module before inserting them in the white nylon parts!!
+**DOUBLE CHECK** the orientation of the pins on each end of the cable versus the PCB/schematic and pinout of your AS5600 module *before* inserting them in the white nylon parts!!

 #### Coils

-When soldering the wires to the coils, I usually use a **red** wire to the center of each coil and a **black** wire to the outer lead of each coil.
+When soldering the wires to the coils, I used an **orange**  wire to the center of each coil and a **white**  wire to the outer lead of each coil.
 I use about 6" of *stranded 22 gauge wire* for these leads, stripping about 1/4" off each end and twisting the end strands.

-Then trim the leads of the 30 gauge wire from the coils to about 3/4" in length, and **burn** about 1/4" of the laquer off the wires with a lighter.
+Trim the leads of the 30 gauge wire from the coils to about 1/2" in length, and **burn** about 1/4" of the laquer off the wires with a lighter.
 After burning off the laquer, **sand** the ends to expose *clean copper* for soldering.
 It is **important** that you have carefully cleaned the 30 guage wire before attempting